 “My daughter is a competitive gymnast.
 She strained her ACL and hamstring at camp.
 She was put in a leg brace and started physical therapy.
-When she started her rehabilitation her therapist was concerned that her responses to therapy were not indicative of her diagnosed injuries.
-We went to another doctor for a second opinion and she was diagnosed with Reflexive Sympathetic Dystrophy or Complex Regional Pain Syndrome.
-This is a disease of the central nervous system and our daughters system was reacting inappropriately to pain…in other words her nerves were firing all the time and even moving air (i.e. from a ceiling fan) caused excruciating pain.
+When she started her rehabilitation, her therapist was concerned that her responses to therapy were not indicative of her diagnosed injuries.
+We went to another doctor for a second opinion, and she was diagnosed with reflexive sympathetic dystrophy, or complex regional pain syndrome.
+This is a disease of the central nervous system, and our daughter’s system was reacting inappropriately to pain; in other words, her nerves were firing all the time, and even moving air (i.e., from a ceiling fan) caused excruciating pain.
 She was on crutches in the beginning and then fell and hurt her wrist.
-Her wrist was not broken but because of the Reflexive Sympathetic Dystrophy (RSD) she lost total function within 12 hours.
-So now she was in a wheel chair.
+Her wrist was not broken, but because of reflexive sympathetic dystrophy (RSD), she lost total function within 12 hours.
+So now she was in a wheelchair.

 Then we met Robert Andrews!
 My daughter’s doctor suggested she needed support in dealing with the pain and her injuries.
 Robert helped Lucy replace her negative images of her injuries and pain with positive ones.
 He helped her deal with her fears of injury and re-injury.
 She treasured her visits with Robert.
-He was the only health care provider that did nothing to hurt her.
-He was a safe zone.
-Lucy’s first session with him she was in a wheel chair…could not walk or use her right hand.
-Lucy’s last session with him she was doing hand stands and flipping over all the furniture.
+He was the only health care provider who did nothing to hurt her.
+He was in a safe zone.
+Lucy’s first session with him, she was in a wheel chair and could not walk or use her right hand.
+Lucy’s last session with him, she was doing handstands and flipping over all the furniture.

 “Ten months have passed since you first saw my son.
-I wanted to write you and tell you what an amazing difference your treatment and subsequent presence has made in his life.
-It is my hope that you can use his story as a testimonial to help others in need…
+I wanted to write you and tell you what an amazing difference your treatment and subsequent presence have made in his life.
+It is my hope that you can use his story as a testimonial to help others in need.

 My son, Matt, was given one year to play high school football after sitting behind a Division 1 player until his senior year.
 He shattered records in his first 4 ½ games at quarterback, amassing 1550 yards and 14 touchdowns.
-In the fifth game he received a concussion.
-He was declared eligible to play the next week so we all thought he was fine, but in that next game, he threw 5 interceptions and fumbled twice.
-The next game he threw 4 interceptions.
+In the fifth game, he received a concussion.
+He was declared eligible to play the next week, so we all thought he was fine, but in that next game, he threw five interceptions and fumbled twice.
+The next game, he threw four interceptions.
 It was clear he was not the same player, or even the same person at home.
-He was lethargic, unfocused and just not himself.
+He was lethargic, unfocused, and just not himself.
 Knowing nothing about concussions, we simply relied on the advice of the team doctor that he would “snap out of it.”
-In his final two games he seemed to play a little better, but never returned to his original form on the field, or in his head.
+In his final two games, he seemed to play a little better but never returned to his original form on the field or in his head.

-Matt received a football scholarship and competed last spring in practice and scrimmages and excelled.
+Matt received a football scholarship, competed last spring in practice and scrimmages, and excelled.
 He was the only quarterback on the team that did not throw one interception all spring.
-However, in the final spring game, in front of a large crowd, he seemed quite tight in his delivery – even warming up.
+However, in the final spring game, in front of a large crowd, he seemed quite tight in his delivery—even warming up.
 It was clear that he was not throwing the same as he had just the day before.
-On the first play he threw an interception.
-On the 3rd play he should have thrown another.
-Clearly he was not “on”.
-After the game, he commented that he almost knew that was going to happen, and that as soon as he walked out there in front of the crowd he just felt “weird.”
+On the first play, he threw an interception.
+On the third play, he should have thrown another.
+Clearly, he was not “on.”.
+After the game, he commented that he almost knew that was going to happen and that as soon as he walked out there in front of the crowd, he just felt “weird.”

-I called, and within two minutes you asked for my email and sent me a letter – a story from another father who described his son’s story.
+I called, and within two minutes, you asked for my email and sent me a letter—a story from another father who described his son’s story.
 It was almost exactly what my son had been through, and you had helped him.
-I remember getting chills, thinking ”This is the right place.”
-You suggested a 2- day session so we came down to Houston as soon as Matt got home for summer break.
+I remember getting chills, thinking, ”This is the right place.”
+You suggested a 2-day session, so we came down to Houston as soon as Matt got home for summer break.
 The overnight change was quite amazing.
-After the first session he seemed to perk up emotionally in ways we had not seen in months and talked of feeling an inner confidence he hadn’t felt since the incident eighteen months prior.
-After the second session, the whites of his eyes cleared up – literally they went from a grayish color to bright white.
+After the first session, he seemed to perk up emotionally in ways we had not seen in months and talked of feeling an inner confidence he hadn’t felt since the incident eighteen months prior.
+After the second session, the whites of his eyes cleared up—literally, they went from a grayish color to a bright white.

 As well, thank you for your follow-up care and attention to my son, and especially to your technique that has given him his competitive edge back.” ~ Thankful Father